 Is there enough time to visit Istanbul in 10 days?
 This will vary depending on the season of your visit and where you want to go.
 If you’ve come to Istanbul for the first time, some areas will fascinate you and you may want to revisit them.
 You can even arrange your visit to Istanbul to coincide with these events.
 The most important of these in 2020 is the UEFA Champions League final which will be played on 30th May 2020, at Istanbul’s’ Atatürk Olympic Stadium.
 You can arrange your Istanbul travel itinerary according to this date.

 It is best to make a plan about where you want to go in Istanbul during your 10-day visit.
 Istanbul is the only city in the world that connects Europe and Asia, and each continent has its own unique transactions.
 Therefore, you should create a to-do list for each continent before you travel.
 If your plane lands at Sabiha Gökçen Airport, you are on the Asian side.
 You can start your Istanbul itinerary from the Anatolian side and then move on to the European side.
 If your plane lands at Istanbul Airport, you can start your visit from the European side.
 We started from the European side while writing the Istanbul tour plan.
 If you want to start the tour from the Anatolian side, you can simply change the order of this plan.
-There are so many options throughout this plan, and we suggest you make a list of your favourite places to see in Istanbul in 10 days.
+There are so many options throughout this plan, and we suggest you make a list of your favorite places to see in Istanbul in 10 days.

 Are you ready to be fascinated?
 Are you ready to learn the best things to see in Istanbul in 10 days?
 This is the breathtaking city that never, ever sleeps!